evil1dwk/TrayWeatherApp/README.md

 # TrayWeatherApp — Build and Deployment Guide
-This Repository contains the full unaltered source for the TrayWeatherApp, several themes and the an automated build powershell script for making a windows executable.
+This Repository contains the full source for the TrayWeatherApp, several themes and the an automated build powershell script for making a windows executable.

 ---